tetujin/SenbayKit-Browser/README.md

 // reader.stop();
 ```

-You can decode a QRcode on any other screens by using screen capture function.
+You can decode a QR code on any other screens by using screen capture function.
 You can easily connect the function using **[getScreenId](https://github.com/muaz-khan/getScreenId)** library.
-Just adding the following code into HTML and JavaScript, you can scan QRcodes on any other screens.
+Just adding the following code into HTML and JavaScript, you can scan QR codes on any other screens.

 ```html
 <script src="https://cdn.WebRTC-Experiment.com/getScreenId.js"></script>